traitecoevo/taxonlookup/README.md

 3. [A higher-level taxonomy lookup](http://datadryad.org/resource/doi:10.5061/dryad.63q27.2/1.1) compiled by [Dave Tank](http://phylodiversity.net/dtank/Tank_Lab/Tank_Lab.html) and colleagues

-To complete the family-to-order data we add a few additional family to order mappings for non-seed plants (mostly ferns which are beyond the taxonomic scope of APWeb).
+We have a complete genus-family-order mapping for vascular plants.
+For bryophytes, there is only a genus-family mapping at present.
 We also correct some spelling errors, special character issues, and other errors from The Plant List.
 We will try to keep this error correction up-to-date, but there may new errors introduced as the cannonical data sources shift to future versions.

 To use the data from the most recent release.
 First install and load devtools; that will then let you load the package from this respository: